ECHOEProject/echoe/doc/documentation.md

 # Transcription and Metadata

 ECHOE adheres to a comparatively diplomatic standard of transcription.
-Included are the following palaeographical and codicological data and metadata:<!-- this includes named entities, which is not palaeographical; but it excludes thematic markup.
-Make up your mind! -->
+Included are the following palaeographical and interpretive data and metadata:

 ------------------------------------------------------------------------------------------
 Aspect						Specification